 Entry Level Hiring

-The process you are entering to become a police officer is comprehensive and could take up to 10 months to complete after you take and pass the Civil Service examination.
+The process you are entering to become a police officer is comprehensive and typically takes about 6 months to complete after you take and pass the Civil Service examination.
 You will be placed on a competitive civil service register for up to one year and processed in descending order.

 The Pre-Employment Process